JoaoSalero-AI/Machine-Learning-Study-Projects/README.md

 ---
 My [LinkedIn](https://www.linkedin.com/in/jo%C3%A3o-s-37aa011a8/).

-Note: Some of the exercises comes from the classes and study proposals of the [Data Science Academy](https://www.datascienceacademy.com.br/), an e-course platform.
+Credit: Some of the exercises comes from or are based of the classes and study proposals of the [Data Science Academy](https://www.datascienceacademy.com.br/).